eseckft/BitAds.ai/docs/validating.md

 - Replace `<name>` with your wallet name and hotkey.
 - This command uses `pm2` to manage the process, ensuring it stays running and is easily restartable.

+**Important:** Ensure you are running this command in the `sudo su -` environment to avoid permission issues.

+---

 ## Subsequent Important Steps